arctop/android-sdk/arctopSDK/README.md

 ## Background

 Arctop is a software company that makes real-time cognition decoding technology.
-Arctop's software applies artificial intelligence to electric measurements of brain activity — translating people’s feelings, reactions, and intent — into actionable data that empower applications with new capabilities.
+Arctop's software applies artificial intelligence to electric measurements of brain activity, translating people’s feelings, reactions, and intent into actionable data that empower applications with new capabilities.
 Since its founding in 2016, Arctop has worked to develop a cross-platform SDK that provides noninvasive brain-computer interface capabilities.
 The SDK is being developed continuously and is the result of  deep R&D, such as [this peer-reviewed study](https://www.frontiersin.org/articles/10.3389/fncom.2021.760561/full) published in _Frontiers in Computational Neuroscience_ where Arctop's SDK was used in a personalized audio application.

-The current version of the Arctop SDK provides three unique cognition data streams: focus, enjoyment, flow, and sleep state.
+The current version of the Arctop SDK provides four unique cognition data streams: focus, enjoyment, flow, and sleep state.
 It also provides body data streams including eye blinks, heart rate, and heart rate variability.
 All data streams are provided in real-time, meaning applications receive new data points several times per second.

 In short, Arctop's SDK gives the ability to add new streams of personalized cognition data directly into applications.